pyllyukko/user.js/README.md

 * Disabling ServiceWorkers breaks functionality on some sites (Google Street View...)
 * Disabling DOM storage is known to cause`TypeError: localStorage is null` errors
 * Disabling WebRTC breaks peer-to-peer file sharing tools (reep.io ...)
+* Disabling clipboard operations will break legitimate JS-based "copy to clipboard" functionality
 * IndexedDB could be used for tracking purposes, but is required for some add-ons to work (notably uBlock), so is left enabled
+* Disabling SVG support breaks many UI elements on many sites
 * Containers are not available in Private Browsing mode
 * Firefox Hello requires setting `media.peerconnection.enabled` and `media.getusermedia.screensharing.enabled` to true, `security.OCSP.require` to false to work.
+* Fully automatic updates are disabled and left to package management systems on Linux.
+Windows users may want to change this setting.
 * Do No Track must be enabled manually
 * Spoofing referers breaks functionality on websites relying on authentic referer headers
 * Spoofing referers breaks visualisation of 3rd-party sites on the Lightbeam addon